-Wanda Dorn-Hayman-Dorn (CEO) & Chief Facilitating Officer, at A'Dorn Studios School Without Walls; formerly A'Dorn Studios
+Wanda Dorn-Hayman-Dorn-Hayman-Dorn, CEO and Chief Facilitating Officer, at A'Dorn Studios School Without Walls; formerly

-Modeling School and Talent Agency.
-As one of the nation's veteran International Corporate Business Protocol, Etiquette,
+A'Dorn Studios Modeling School and Talent Agency.
+As one of the nation's veteran International Corporate Business

-and Image Strategists, she has trained models, stars, filmmakers, corporations, politicians, governmental agencies and foreign
+Protocol, Etiquette, and Image Strategists, she has trained models, stars, filmmakers, corporations, politicians, governmental

-mid '70's, teaching modeling at "John Robert Powers", and "Marnee Jones" modeling schools.
-This
+training in the mid '70's, teaching modeling at "John Robert Powers", and "Marnee Jones" modeling schools.

 Federation of Television and Radio Artists" (AFTRA) - the first Black to receive such an honor from the S.F.
 Chapter.